hhhudson/File-Chuck/README.md

-Screen-File-Transfer
+File Chuck
 ====================

-Work in progress to transfer files between two computers equipped with monitors and webcams.
+This a work in progress that transfers file between two computers equipped with monitors and webcams.